 Enter The CHICK-tionary, Anna Lefler’s new resource guide which includes 450+ words no woman can live without (though I must say I could live without a few of the more crass words/definitions included).
 To be honest, I’m not totally sure if the book is meant for women or for men, but I think both would enjoy reading it.

-In fact, The Maestro and I both had a few laughs by randomly opening it and reading definitions on topics from fashion to relationships and everything in between.
+In fact, my husband and I both had a few laughs by randomly opening it and reading definitions on topics from fashion to relationships and everything in between.
 He learned a lot and maybe he’ll understand all of his girls a bit better now.
 Plus, did I mention we laughed a lot?